Substitutions and allergies

 Another great resource for finding successful swaps is our private Facebook group.
 Feel free to ask about others' experience substituting there as well as advice for specific recipe substitutions.

-If you're a Full Access member, you can even create the allergen-free meal plan of your dreams using the Magic Meal Planner.
-We’ve made it easy to search for recipes that are free of gluten, soy, tree nuts, and peanuts with handy filters.
+If you're a Meal Plan Club member, you can even create the allergen-free meal plan of your dreams using the Magic Meal Planner.
+We’ve made it easy to search for recipes that are free of gluten, soy, tree nuts, peanuts, and coconut with handy filters.

 You can also set default allergen search filters in the Preferences area of your account.
 Read more about saving allergen filter preferences.